How to measure brand awareness: KPIs, metrics and strategies to grow your business

 Not with brand management tools like Brand24.
 They allow you to keep tabs on all social media platforms, blogs, websites, and publishers to see who’s talking about you.
 And not just that: you’ll also be able to engage with those mentions to give an extra positive spin to them.

 Search data is an important one when it comes to brand awareness analysis and even market share.
-The trick is not only to look at the amount of traffic driving into your website, but also what keywords it’s riding on.
+The trick is not only to look at the amount of traffic driving into your website, but also what keywords people are searching.

 The more people directly type in your brand’s name, the better.
 It means that they remember you and see you as an interesting option for whatever they’re looking for.
-They’re not just looking for ”the best vegan cupcakes in New York”, they’re specifically looking for yours.
+They’re not just looking for ”the best vegan cupcakes”, they’re specifically looking for your vegan cupcakes.

-You don’t need any difficult tools to look into this, just head over to good old Google Adwords and Google Analytics and you’ll find exactly what you’re looking for.
+You don’t need any difficult tools to look into this, just head over to good old Google Adwords, Analytics and Search Console and you’ll find exactly what you’re looking for.

 7. Check your share of voice and share of impressions